6-year-old girl fatally shot over spilled water from clogged toilet, Texas police say

 The “alleged reason is that the victim clogged the toilet and that the water spillage angered the suspect and an argument ensued inside the home,” police spokesperson Sgt.
 R.L Granados told the Houston Chronicle.

 A neighbor told KPRC that a man had knocked on his door not long before the shooting and asked him to see if there was water running into his apartment because the girl had clogged the toilet.
-He left and neighbors soon heard arguing.
+He left and not long after the neighbors heard arguing.

 “[The man] was banging on a car.
 The woman upstairs had a knife and they were saying, ‘Get out of here.
 Get out of here!’”
 Mauricio Alvarez said, according to the outlet. “[Later] he went running upstairs, and we heard like [four to five] shots, and he started running, and we started hearing screams.”